 Staging is a way of describing the size of a cancer and how far it has grown.
-When doctors first diagnose a cancer, they carry out tests to check how big the cancer is and whether it has spread into surrounding tissues.
-They also check to see whether it has spread to another part of the body.
+When doctors first diagnose a cancer, they carry out tests to:

-There are two main types of staging systems for cancer.
+There are 2 main types of staging systems for cancer.
 These are the TNM system and the number system.

-- Treatment results can be accurately compared between research studies
+- doctors can compare treatment results between research studies

 Some blood cancers or lymph system cancers have their own staging systems.

-Sometimes the letters a, b or c are used to further divide the categories.
-For example, stage M1a lung cancer (the cancer has spread to the other lung) and stage M1b lung cancer (the cancer has spread to other parts of the body).
+Sometimes doctors use the letters a, b or c to further divide the categories.
+For example, stage M1a lung cancer is a cancer that has spread to the other lung.
+Stage M1b lung cancer has spread to other parts of the body.

-The letter p is sometimes used before the letters TNM – for example, pT4.
+The letter p is sometimes used before the letters TNM.
+For example, pT4.
 This stands for pathological stage.
-It means that the stage is based on examining cancer cells in the lab after surgery to remove a cancer.
+It means that doctors based the staging on examining cancer cells in the lab after surgery to remove a cancer.

-The letter c is sometimes used before the letters TNM – for example, cT2.
+The letter c is sometimes used before the letters TNM.
+For example, cT2.
 This stands for clinical stage.
-It means the stage is based on what the doctor knows about the cancer before surgery.
-The stage is based on clinical information from examining you and looking at your test results.
+It means that the stage is based on what the doctor knows about the cancer before surgery.
+Doctors may look at your tests results and use the clinical information from examining you.

-Number staging systems usually use the TNM system to divide cancers into stages.
+Number staging systems use the TNM system to divide cancers into stages.
 Most types of cancer have 4 stages, numbered from 1 to 4.
-Often doctors write the stage down in Roman numerals.
-So you may see stage 4 written down as stage IV.
+Doctors often write the stage down in Roman numerals.
+So they may write stage 4 as stage IV.

-Stage 1 usually means that a cancer is relatively small and contained within the organ it started in.
+Stage 1 usually means that a cancer is small and contained within the organ it started in

-Stage 2 usually means the cancer has not started to spread into surrounding tissue but the tumour is larger than in stage 1.
+Stage 2 usually means that the tumour is larger than in stage 1 but the cancer hasn't started to spread into the surrounding tissues.
 Sometimes stage 2 means that cancer cells have spread into lymph nodes close to the tumour.
-This depends on the particular type of cancer.
+This depends on the particular type of cancer

 Carcinoma in situ is sometimes called stage 0 cancer or 'in situ neoplasm'.
 It means that there is a group of abnormal cells in an area of the body.
 The cells may develop into cancer at some time in the future.
 The changes in the cells are called dysplasia.
 The number of abnormal cells is too small to form a tumour.